SDarioosh/Obsidian-Vault/EEL5632/Presentation 1 Script.md

 The second is

 **Lane Change Prediction**, which compares that predicted trajectory to the geometry of the lane .
-This module is also critical when lane markings aren't visible, as it can act as a dead-reckoning function to assist the Lane Data Fusion module ."
+This module is also critical when lane markings aren't visible, as it can act as a dead-reckoning function to assist the Lane Data Fusion module in the event the vehicle can not see lane markings."

 ---